gnan700/rule-engine/README.md

  The application should be accessible at http://localhost:5000.

+3) **Run the Application**

+    After creating the codes, execute with:

+   "python app.py"

+The application should be accessible at http://localhost:5000.

 ## Running the Application:
 1) Open your browser and go to http://127.0.0.1:5000/.
 2) Input a rule in the form (e.g., age > 30 AND department = 'Sales') and submit.